 The neighborhood's investment in itself is evident from the voluntary efforts to maintain the gardens and throughways.
 During a guided tour, one of the key members of the governing board of the village shared that the City of Columbus once could not afford to maintain the brick-paved roads and sought to asphalt over a street.
 The entire village turned out to repair the brickwork themselves, from the noticeably aged to the very young.
 A little media coverage of the repair work guilted city council into funds for upkeep.
 In 2007 they were named a Preserve America Community by the Presidential Preserve America cooperative.

+There are other greenspaces and gathering places within the district.
+A small two-tenth of an acre vacant lot, which was sarcastically referred to as "dog****" park, (see left, click to enlarge) was revitalized into a showcase garden known as Frank Fetch Park in honor of the man who initiated the German Village movement.
 The best starting point for a tour of German Village is the Meeting Haus on South Third Street.
 An outstanding 10 minute video (also available over the web) provides the historical backdrop of German Village.
 Food and fun are found in one neighborhood that hides just south of Columbus, beckoning one and all to drink, dine and dawdle in a culture that is intertwined into the fabric of Ohio.

 -J.